redhat-cop/openshift-migration-best-practices/running-the-migration.md

   - Ensure that load balancing is correctly configured on the target cluster.
 - Resources:
   - Check whether your application uses a service network or an external route to communicate with services.
-  - If your application uses non-namespaced resources, you must re-create them on the target cluster.
+  - If your application uses `non-namespaced resources`, you must re-create them on the target cluster.
   - You must migrate images from the internal image registry if you are not using an external image registry.
 If they cannot be migrated, you must re-create them manually on the target cluster.
   - Increase the [CPU and memory limits of the Migration Controller](https://docs.openshift.com/container-platform/4.5/migration/migrating_3_4/migrating-applications-with-cam-3-4.html#migration-changing-migration-plan-limits_migrating-3-4) for large migrations.
   - Use the [`prune` command](https://docs.openshift.com/container-platform/4.5/applications/pruning-objects.html) to remove old builds, deployments, and images from each namespace being migrated.